 If you have a pension fund at work, you should also verify the benefits you could receive.
 If you have a group Registered Retirement Savings Plan (RRSP) or a Voluntary Retirement Savings Plan (VRSP), consider doing this as well.

 In order to know how much to save for retirement, you must also consider inflation and investment returns.
-These calculations can be a little more complicated.
-Thankfully, you can use these calculators for clarification.
-They will help you determine how much you need to save each month to achieve your retirement goals.
 A financial advisor can also provide even more precise projections depending on your situation.

 Are you not currently saving enough?
 Go back to your budget.
 You can either revise your goals or increase your savings—or do a bit of both.
 The more years you have ahead of you, the easier making corrections will be.
 Put the odds in your favour and opt for systematic savings.
 It’s the best way to discipline yourself.